Petersomond1/ikoota/ikootaclient/README.md

 Inside this IkoControl.jsx, site managers with admin or super_admin role should also have a place to manage comments featured in "Comments.jsx" and all that can be managed of the posted and featured Comments in Comments.jsx of Iko.jsx like deleting, and editing as stored in the database table of "comments".

-export default router;   """  database table "messages" :  columns " id 	chat_id 	user_id 	class_id 	title 	summary 	text 	approval_status 	media_url1 	media_type1 	media_url2 	media_type2 	media_url3 	media_type3 	is_flagged 	created_at 	updated_at " """  database table "teachings" : with columns " id 	topic 	description 	lessonNumber 	subjectMatter 	audience 	content 	media_url1 	media_type1 	media_url2 	media_type2 	media_url3 	media_type3 	createdAt 	updatedAt " '
+export default router;   """  database table "messages" :  columns " id 	chat_id 	user_id 	class_id 	title 	summary 	text 	approval_status 	media_url1 	media_type1 	media_url2 	media_type2 	media_url3 	media_type3 	is_flagged 	created_at 	updatedAt " """  database table "teachings" : with columns " id 	topic 	description 	lessonNumber 	subjectMatter 	audience 	content 	media_url1 	media_type1 	media_url2 	media_type2 	media_url3 	media_type3 	createdAt 	updatedAt " '

 how to check reports and actions like ban, etc